-What Toxins Can Cause Seizures in Dogs?
+Toxins That Cause Seizures in Dogs

 Is there anything more agonizing than witnessing your dog having a seizure?
 The overwhelming sense of helplessness you experience may weigh heavily on your heart, but the best thing you can do is keep yourself calm and your pup safe while you wait for it to end.
-Though it can seem like an eternity, most dog seizures will be over within 30 seconds to a minute.
+Though it can seem like an eternity, most seizures will be over within 30 seconds to a minute.

 Causes of Seizures in Dogs

-Dog seizures are unusually strong bursts of electrical activity in the brain that result in loss of consciousness and convulsions of the body and limbs.
+Seizures are unusually strong bursts of electrical activity in the brain that result in loss of consciousness and convulsions of the body and limbs.
 However, in cases of partial or focal seizures, the dog will typically remain conscious and may have abnormal movements of just a single body part, such as an ear or limb.

 - Idiopathic (epilepsy with no identifiable cause, possibly genetic, is most common)